Bordello of Blood

-Tales from the Crypt Presents: Bordello of Blood is a 1996 American horror comedy film directed by Gilbert Adler, from a screenplay by Adler and A.L.
+Tales from the Crypt Presents: Bordello of Blood is a 1996 American horror comedy film directed by Gilbert Adler from a screenplay by Adler and A.L.
 Katz, and a story by Bob Gale and Robert Zemeckis.
 Dennis Miller stars as Rafe Guttman, a private investigator hired by Katherine Verdoux (Erika Eleniak) to investigate the disappearance of her brother Caleb (Corey Feldman) which leads him to a bordello run by Lilith (Angie Everhart).

 The film was developed by Gale and Zemeckis in the 1970s after their college graduation.
 The duo conceived the original script as an exploitation film designed to break the duo into the film industry, but it went unproduced.
 The concept was subsequently revisited to serve as the second film in a proposed Tales from the Crypt film trilogy greenlit by Universal Pictures following the success of the first film spinoff of the HBO series, Demon Knight (1995).
 Miller and Everhart were suggested for the cast by executive producer Joel Silver, though Adler and Katz wanted other actors to play the parts.

 Filming took place in Vancouver, British Columbia, Canada, where the production was troubled by limited night time and continuity issues due to Miller's constant improvisation and refusal to show up on set.
 Released in North America on August 16, 1996, Bordello of Blood was produced for $2.5 million, and it grossed $5.6 million.
 The film received generally negative reviews from critics and fans of the series.
 According to Everhart, it has become a cult film.

 Plot

+Cold opening

-A group of treasure hunters led by Vincent Prather explore a forest, encountering a cave containing the coffin of Lilith, mother of all vampires.
+A group of treasure hunters led by Vincent Prather explore a forest, encountering a cave containing the coffin of Lilith, the mother of all vampires.
 Vincent takes out a box containing the four sections of her heart and inserts it in her body, reviving her.
 Lilith awakens and kills the other treasure hunters, but Vincent subdues her with the key from Demon Knight.

+Crypt Keeper's Prologue

+The Crypt Keeper is having lunch with the Mummy, who is boring him about film industry life.
+The Mummy challenges the Crypt Keeper to a contest of rock, paper, scissors which the Mummy wins, and he slices off the Keeper's hand with a meat cleaver similar to what happened in the "The Assassin" episode of the TV series.
+The Crypt Keeper laughs (as it didn't hurt him at all) and the Mummy gets ready for the next round.
+The Crypt Keeper addresses the audience, and the movie continues.